-FAIA, LEED® AP, Director
+FAIA, LEED® AP, Design Partner

 Between his first and current tenures at SOM, Cooper explored his interest in the arts community and intimately scaled projects as a principal for Cooper Joseph Studio.
 SOM’s design culture of integrated architecture and structure brought Cooper back and set him on a new course of innovation.

+Cooper has also worked on a number of important projects overseas.
 His designs for supertall towers have produced notable achievements, including a ventilation patent for Seoul Light DMC and an original structural solution for Teardrop Tower, also in Seoul.
 He also has significant institutional design experience at John Jay College and Mount Sinai Center for Science and Medicine.